PuerkitoBio/purell/README.md

 *    The *remove unused query string parameters* and *remove default query parameters* are also not implemented, since this is a very case-specific normalization, and it is quite trivial to do with an URL object.

-*    Thanks to rogpeppe for some tips on Go's naming conventions!

 ### Safe vs Usually Safe vs Unsafe

 Purell allows you to control the level of risk you take while normalizing an URL.
 You can aggressively normalize, play it totally safe, or anything in between.